losizm/scamper/README.md

 _But that's not all there is._

-The interface to `HttpMessage` can be extended to include specialized header access.
-These extensions are provided by the many type classes defined in `scamper.headers`.
+The interface to `HttpMessage` can be extended for specialized header access.
+The extension methods are provided by the many type classes defined in `scamper.headers`.

 For example, `ContentType` includes the following methods: